YangLab-SDU/MultiPathDiff/README.md

 ### Force-supervised fine-tuning dataset

-MultiPathDiff is built upon the pretrained score models of PathDiffusion.
-The dataset used for force-supervised fine-tuning was constructed from the PDB-derived training dataset used in PathDiffusion.

-Protein chains were first clustered at 70% sequence identity, and one representative structure was retained from each cluster.
-Proteins with sequence lengths between 20 and 400 residues were used for subsequent trajectory generation.
+The fine-tuning dataset was constructed from the PDB-derived training dataset used in PathDiffusion.
+Protein chains were clustered at 70% sequence identity, and representative proteins with sequence lengths between 20 and 400 residues were retained.

-For each protein, the pretrained PathDiffusion model was used to generate a 300-step folding trajectory from an unfolded-like conformation toward a folded state.
-Sixteen conformations were randomly sampled from each trajectory, with eight conformations selected from the early stage and eight from the late stage.

-The early-stage conformations, which mainly represent unfolded or weakly structured states, were used to fine-tune the unconditional score model.
-The late-stage conformations, which contain more sequence-dependent and native-like structural features, were used to fine-tune the sequence-conditional score model.
+For each protein, PathDiffusion was used to generate a 300-step folding trajectory.
+Sixteen conformations were randomly sampled from each trajectory, including eight from the early stage and eight from the late stage.
+The early-stage conformations were used to fine-tune the unconditional score model, whereas the late-stage conformations were used to fine-tune the sequence-conditional score model.

-Conformations for which trajectory generation or force calculation failed were removed.
-After filtering, the dataset contained 40,132 representative proteins and 642,112 sampled conformations.
-Proteins were divided into training and validation sets at a ratio of 9:1.
-For each score model, this resulted in 288,936 training conformations and 32,120 validation conformations.

-### OpenMM force annotation
+### 2. OpenMM force annotation

-Following the force-guided diffusion strategy used in ConfDiff, molecular mechanics forces calculated with OpenMM were used as physical supervision for fine-tuning.
-MultiPathDiff uses force labels only and does not use energy labels for model training.
+Following ConfDiff, molecular mechanics forces calculated with OpenMM were used as physical supervision for force-supervised fine-tuning in MultiPathDiff.

 Force labels for the sampled conformations can be generated using: